sx-tane/social-media-experiment/README.md

 Watch the output.
 The script will print its progress.

 *   If the GPT or image generation call fails, check your `OPENAI_API_KEY` and make sure you have a valid payment method on your OpenAI account.
 *   If the TikTok post fails, the error message from the API will be printed.
-This is often due to an incorrect or expired `TIKTOK_ACCESS_TOKEN`.
+This is often due to an incorrect or expired `TIKTOK_REFRESH_TOKEN`.
 You might need to go back to the TikTok Developer Portal and generate a new one.
 *   If all goes well, the script will print success messages, and you should see a new post on your TikTok account (it might be private!) and a notification in your Slack channel. 🎉

 Once you've confirmed it works, you're ready to schedule it to run automatically every day!